simpleOmnia/sXR/README.md

 **EnableObjectPhysics()** - Attaches a rigidbody to the object, enabling Unity physics to apply to the object.
 Gravity can be turned off by passing useGravity=false

+**ModifyObjectsPhysics()** - Allows you to stet bounciness, friction, and dynamic friction of the GameObject

 **CheckCollision()** - Checks if the two specified objects have collided.
 Automatically adds a mesh collider if an object doesn't have any other collider

 ## Extras